-Hair loss, a.k.a alopecia
+Hair loss in dogs, a.k.a alopecia

 The difference between alopecia and shedding is not so easy to tell.
 However, broadly speaking, we can say that shedding is uniform and even, while alopecia is more abrupt and centralized.
 If you notice the number of dog hair strands you find is increasing and his hair is getting thinner, it’s time to consult with your vet to assess the situation.